alxchse26/324suppository/README.md

 ### 2. Rock Climb
 A physics platformer where falling rocks are both the hazard and the solution.

-- The player starts on a ledge at the bottom; a gem sits at the top of the screen
+- The player starts on a ledge at the bottom; a goal gem sits at the top of the screen
 - Rocks fall from above at regular intervals
 - **Landing on top of a rock** freezes it in place (it turns blue-grey), creating a platform
 - Jump again to launch upward — all frozen rocks are cleared on each jump